 Electric Power Systems (EP Systems) is a leading provider of high-power, scalable powertrains that are certifiable for electrified aviation.
-It develops energy storage systems, DC fast-charging stations, and electric propulsion products for Aerospace, Defense, Automotive, Marine, and Industrial Traction industries.
+It develops energy storage systems, DC fast-charging stations, and electric propulsion products for Aerospace.
 EP Systems has numerous battery systems currently powering customer flight demonstrator vehicles (e.g., NASA X-57, Bell Nexus, Aurora Flight Sciences Pegasus, Embraer Ipanema, and Boeing CAV).
 Advanced features produce safer battery systems resulting in a perfect safety record in field.
-EP Systems is currently partnered with the FAA to certify batteries for general aviation aircraft and will complete its first TSO in early 2022.
+EP Systems is currently partnered with the FAA to certify batteries for general aviation aircraft and will complete its first TSO in early 2023.

-Boeing and Safran invested in EP Systems in 2019 and 2021 to enhance its research and development, energy storage, and electric propulsion capabilities.
-EP Systems’ current, publicly announced customers include NASA, the FAA, Boeing, Safran, Bell Textron, and Embraer.
-Electric Power Systems currently produces over 2MWh in battery systems per year and is scaling bringing a 70,000 square-foot facility online in 2022, with production starting at 100MWh per year.
+Boeing and Safran invested in EP Systems in 2019, and again in 2021, and JetBlue added to that investment in 2022.
+All investments are helping to enhance its research and development, energy storage, and electric propulsion capabilities.
+EP Systems’ current, publicly announced customers include NASA, the FAA, Boeing, Safran, Bell Textron, Diamond Aircraft, Embraer, Aura Aero, VoltAero, and Supernal.
+Electric Power Systems currently produces over 2MWh in battery systems per year and is scaling bringing a 70,000 square-foot facility online in 2022/2023, with production starting at 100MWh per year.

 EP Systems Founded

 FAA DO311A Aviation Propulsion Battery Developed (Cylindrical Cells)

 FAA DO311A Aviation Propulsion Battery Developed (Pouch Cells)